-- IIIA.3.3.1 Establish the procedure for selecting the number of units that will comprise the sample. - IIIA.3.3.1.1 For non-statistical approaches select a sample appropriate for the analytical objectives.

-IIIA.3.3.1.2 For statistical approaches SWGDRUG recommends that a random sampling be conducted.
+- IIIA.3.3.1 Establish the procedure for selecting the number of units that will comprise the sample. - IIIA.3.3.1.1 For non-statistical approaches select a sample appropriate for the analytical objectives. - IIIA.3.3.1.2 For statistical approaches, a random sampling shall be conducted.